trussworks/trussels-guide/Trussels-Guide.md

 ### G Suite Tool: Google Calendar
 Google Calendar keeps this org running.

-Please check out this :lock: [important and mildly humorous doc about how to configure your calendar to help yourself and your teammates](https://docs.google.com/document/d/1C_Y7AF9phESfdiNORmFL1ABhnkaDon7A3xHNl_0NpKE/edit#).
+Please check out this :lock:[important and mildly humorous doc about how to configure your calendar to help yourself and your teammates](https://docs.google.com/document/d/1C_Y7AF9phESfdiNORmFL1ABhnkaDon7A3xHNl_0NpKE/edit#).
 It covers how to block out time to stay productive and fed, how to use the company-wide calendar, how to avoid deleting events for everyone, how to see your coworkers’ OOO time, and how to make scheduling easier for others (especially for hiring!).

 ## Tool: Pivotal Tracker (project management)
 We use Pivotal Tracker for our internal work, and for client work unless the client expects another tool.

-Here is :lock: [how we Pivotal](https://docs.google.com/document/d/1vvbew6VnmXN68Vv9QuY1Kt3qNRXlzgmhnH7wTiYrWj0/edit#) (and by proxy, do agile). :lock: [Here's Nick discussing the strategy of it in a talk](https://drive.google.com/file/d/1-DbKbTRMtTo3JR5W_9U_w-6afnwB3qaG/view?usp=sharing). :lock: [Mark also walked some folk through the tactics](https://zoom.us/recording/play/44q-xvhZw1uCbCaEi26wrLYGBDvcsa-NnokW55zYMG6pnIB2JHl9XkmZlNqylYdg?continueMode=true).
+Here is :lock:[how we Pivotal](https://docs.google.com/document/d/1vvbew6VnmXN68Vv9QuY1Kt3qNRXlzgmhnH7wTiYrWj0/edit#) (and by proxy, do agile). :lock:[Here's Nick discussing the strategy of it in a talk](https://drive.google.com/file/d/1-DbKbTRMtTo3JR5W_9U_w-6afnwB3qaG/view?usp=sharing). :lock:[Mark also walked some folk through the tactics](https://zoom.us/recording/play/44q-xvhZw1uCbCaEi26wrLYGBDvcsa-NnokW55zYMG6pnIB2JHl9XkmZlNqylYdg?continueMode=true).

 We have a neat bot you can use in some Slack channels by typing `/pivotal [story name]; [story description]`.
 A story will be added to Tracker without ever having to leave Slack.

 ## Tool: Vanguard/Ascensus 401(k)
-Here are :lock: [directions to enroll in your Truss Vanguard 401(k) Enrollment Brochure](https://drive.google.com/file/d/1WGDpn7QJAHrp0vnaMrnnBenz3ZM0UI_O/view).
+Here are :lock:[directions to enroll in your Truss Vanguard 401(k) Enrollment Brochure](https://drive.google.com/file/d/1WGDpn7QJAHrp0vnaMrnnBenz3ZM0UI_O/view).
 It won’t find you until you are in the system — the onboarding manager will go over this with you in your meeting.

 The [Vanguard website](https://my.vanguardplan.com/vanguard/logon.cfm) is where you can make updates to your deferral rates.
-Please note that deferral changes are updated manually by the payroll administrator, and are only changed within Gusto on Mondays, as per :lock: [Truss Decision Record 0022](https://docs.google.com/document/d/17BHGvQgXftQ9wgKgJH8dOD8_X7raP-Zu_VfZHVpSPXc/edit#heading=h.7qctexvsqsup).
+Please note that deferral changes are updated manually by the payroll administrator, and are only changed within Gusto on Mondays, as per :lock:[Truss Decision Record 0022](https://docs.google.com/document/d/17BHGvQgXftQ9wgKgJH8dOD8_X7raP-Zu_VfZHVpSPXc/edit#heading=h.7qctexvsqsup).
 Please update your deferral rate changes by the Sunday evening before a pay day if you want the change to take effect for a given payroll cycle.

 # First week
 ## Resource: Employee directory
 Want to know who you’re working with? :lock:  [Here's a complete list of Trussels](https://docs.google.com/spreadsheets/d/1KqJSQX4fEZ2_ia4GyJ-51GXCJ-2w29ygNfLH4W6PDFk/edit#gid=166180719).
-You can read Trussels’ bios on [our website’s team page](https://truss.works/team/). :lock: [Here's our org chart](https://manage.gusto.com/people/org_chart), in case you want to know who reports to who.
+You can read Trussels’ bios on [our website’s team page](https://truss.works/team/). :lock:[Here's our org chart](https://manage.gusto.com/people/org_chart), in case you want to know who reports to who.

 ## Group: Founders
 Truss has three founders: